Mitsubishi Mirage: Export

 Mitsubishi in Thailand released the three-door hatchback and four-door sedan models with 1.3- and 1.5-liter engine as the Mitsubishi Champ in 1983.
 Later the series was renamed Mitsubishi Champ II and Champ III, with the hatchback and 1.5-liter versions discontinued.
 This was also exported to Canada from January 1988 until the end of Champ production in 1994.

-In Indonesia, both the sedan and the 5-door hatchback were sold under the Lancer nameplate.
-Available in two trim levels, SL with 1.4-liter engine and GLX with 1.6-liter engine.
+In Indonesia, both the sedan and the 5-door hatchback were sold under the Lancer FF nameplate.
+Available in two trim levels, SL with a 1.4-liter engine and GLX with a 1.6-liter engine.

 The four-door sedan formed the basis of the Proton Saga, Malaysia's first locally built car and manufactured between 1985 and 2008.
 Proton would later spin the Saga off into its own five-door hatchback called the Saga Aeroback in 1987 (longer, and styled differently from Mitsubishi's own five-door hatchback version).